 Figure 8 illustrates the process for determining the excess EUE for each combination of demand scenarios.
-Each capacity adequate portfolio for demand scenario ds is simulated with the Adequacy Calculator for every demand scenario k in the set of demand scenarios DS.
+Each capacity adequate portfolio for demand scenario ds is simulated with the Adequacy Calculator for every demand scenario k in the set of demand scenarios ds.
 In each case the EUE value is determined.
-However, as some unserved energy would have occurred if demand scenario ds had applied, this EUE must be subtracted to get the excess EUE.